The Last Matinee: Production

+The film takes place at the Cine Opera of Montevideo.

 Release

-The Last Matinee premiered in Uruguay on 3 September 2020.
-It screened at the Sitges Film Festival that same year.
+The Last Matinee premiered in Uruguay on 3 September 2020.y).).It screened at the Sitges Film Festival that same year.
 It later screened at both Panic Fest and the Cleveland International Film Festival in April 2021.

 On 15 April 2021, it was announced that Dark Star Pictures has acquired the North American distribution rights to the film, in collaboration with horror outfit Bloody Disgusting.
-The film was scheduled to be released in theatres in North America on August 6, 2021, before being released on video-on-demand, digital platforms, and DVD on August 24.
+The film was scheduled to be released in theatres in North America on 6 August 2021, before being released on video-on-demand, digital platforms, and DVD on 24 August.
 It has since been shown in the United States on channels such as Showtime and The Movie Channel.

 Awards

 The Last Matinee won the award for the Best Ibero-American Fantastic Film at the Curtas Festival do Imaxinario 2020.
 It was a candidate for Best Latin American Film at the 2020 Mar del Plata International Film Festival.